-The Medicare for All Act of 2022 was filed by Senator Bernie Sanders as S. 4204.
+A bill to establish a Medicare-for-all national health insurance program was filed by Senator Bernie Sanders as S. 1655.
 The bill establishes a federally-administered national health insurance program that would ensure quality and comprehensive health care to all.
 This would include dental care, vision coverage, and hearing aids – with no out-of-pocket expenses, insurance premiums, deductibles, or co-payments – and save middle class families thousands of dollars a year.

 State-level single-payer legislation has been introduced in 26 states at one time or another, and many state campaigns are currently very active, such as in New York, Massachusetts, Pennsylvania, California, Minnesota, Oregon and elsewhere.
 Contact Healthcare-NOW if you would like to be put in touch with state single-payer efforts in your area.